 From 2008-2017, I worked at YWCA Tulsa, whose mission is to eliminate racism, empower women, and promote peace, justice, freedom and dignity for all.
 I first joined YWCA as their inaugural Director of Racial Justice, growing the department to include anti-racism training and consulting, racial dialogue groups, community collaborations, and two annual signature events.
 Later, as the Director of Mission Impact and Co-Director of the Inclusion Institute, my role expanded to managing YWCA’s women’s empowerment, public policy, and evaluation work; plus providing local, regional and national partners with capacity building and technical assistance on issues of identity and inclusion.
 In my final year, I served as interim Director of Immigrant & Refugee Services, helping thousands of newcomers integrate into Tulsa’s fabric.

-Before joining YWCA Tulsa, I was the first Deputy Director of Oklahomans for Equality, Tulsa’s LGBTQ community center, where I developed programming, managed volunteers, and raised funds to support OkEq’s advocacy and services.
+Before joining YWCA Tulsa, I was the first Deputy Director of Oklahomans for Equality, (which manages Tulsa’s 18,000 square foot LGBTQ community center and multiday Pride celebration), where I developed programming, managed volunteers, coordinated advocacy efforts and raised funds to support OkEq’s work.